epsil/gll/README.md

     results))
 ```

-We can implement an even cleaner interface by exploiting the fact that Racket lets functions have optional arguments.
+We can implement an even cleaner interface by exploiting the fact that Racket allows functions to have *optional arguments*.
 Thus, we can make the continuation argument optional.
 If the parser is invoked without a continuation, then the default is to use the continuation of `run-parser`.
 A wrapper for this interface can be defined as follows:

 ```Scheme
 (define (make-parser parser)